Two brothers - The Farmer and the Roaster

-Our family has been involved in the coffee cultivation business for the past five generations.
+Our family has been involved in the coffee cultivation business for generations.
 Because my brother and I both grew up surrounded by the coffee business with most of our relatives directly engaged in the growing, selling or marketing of coffee, we decided we should get involved even though we both had studied professions not clearly associated with agriculture.

 After the war in our country, coffee did not look to be a profitable profession.
 Nowadays, our objective is to bring Nicaraguan coffee quality back to where it was before the war devastated our country and economy.
 Before the Sandinista-Contra war, our country was the top-producer of superior coffee in Central America.
 Coffee growing is our heritage and we hope to involve our children and grandchildren and add them to our long family legacy as the sixth generation working in this business.